 The hub has been developed to provide members with a basic understanding of land use planning in Alberta.
 The material is divided into four main parts:

 The status of recent Municipal Government Act amendments.

 A discussion of provincial and municipal land use planning roles, legislation and planning instruments.

 A discussion of tools and means to achieve planning outcomes and Information on planning issues, trends and best practices.

-The purpose of the property assessment and taxation hub is to provide a high-level learning resource for elected officials and municipal administrators who want to understand the responsibilities, methods and approach to assess and tax property in Alberta.
-In many cases, the property assessment and taxation system can be quite complex, and where this hub does not provide sufficient information, you are encouraged to contact Municipal Affairs or your local assessor for complete details.
+The purpose of the property assessment and taxation hub is to provide a high-level learning resource for elected officials and municipal administrators who want to understand the responsibilities and processes to assess and tax property in Alberta.
+In many cases, the property assessment and taxation system can be quite complex and where this hub does not provide sufficient information, readers are encouraged to contact Municipal Affairs or your local assessor for complete details.